 If we hold the position for many days, we can see that the results became better.

-We can also try a volume filter for educational purpose.
+We can also try a volume filter for educational purposes.

 The Key Reversal Pattern generally shows a violent price movement.
-The price could change direction if institutional open large positions.
-If it’s true, you have to observe also an increase in volumes.
+The price could change direction if institutional traders open large positions.
+If this is true, you will also observe an increase in volumes.